top of page

 In the end, every child is unique, which is why your decision should be based on a holistic evaluation of your child's well-being, their academic progress, and their access to supports and resources.

-With that said, if you need a second opinion, book a Post-Enrollment Assessment with our expert French as a Second Language Consultant, as they will:
+With that said, if you need a second opinion, book a Report Card Review with our expert French as Second Language Consultant (FSL Consultant) to see if there are any academic patterns of concern.

 • assess your child based on the grammatical concepts outlined in the Ontario FSL curriculum for their current grade,